baleada/docs/src/prose/features/element-api.md

 ---
 title: Element API
-tags: Composition functions
+tags: Composables
 publish: true
 order: 1
 ---

-In the return value for each of Baleada Features' functions, you'll find at least one **element API** object.
+In the return value for each of Baleada Features' interfaces, as well as some extensions, you'll find at least one **element API** object.

-Broadly, the purpose of the element API is to capture DOM elements from your Vue template, so that a Baleada Features composition function can use that DOM element internally.
+Broadly, the purpose of the element API is to capture DOM elements from your Vue template, so that a Baleada Features composable can use that DOM element internally.

 The element API also gives you an easy way to access those DOM elements in case you need to do additional work with them in your Vue component's `setup` function.

-There are two types of element APIs:
+There are two main types of element APIs:
-1. **Single element API**, designed for individual DOM elements.
+1. **Single Element API**, designed for individual DOM elements.
-2. **Multiple elements API**, designed for a list of DOM elements rendered by a `v-for` statement in your template.
+2. **Multiple Elements API**, designed for a list of DOM elements rendered by a `v-for` statement in your template.

 Again, each of these APIs is an object, nested inside the object returned by a Baleada Features function.
 For example: